jrtechs/NodeJSBlog/blogContent/posts/programming/everything-fibonacci.md

 ![FibPower Performance](media/fibonacci/FibPower.png)

-As expected by our mathmatical calcuations, the algorthem appears to be running in logarithmic time.
+As expected by our mathematical calculations, the algorithm appears to be running in logarithmic time.

 ## Measured Performance With Large Numbers

 ![FibPower Performance](media/fibonacci/FibPowerBigPicture.png)

-When calculating the fibonacci term for extremely large numbers dispite having a polynomial time complexity, the space required to compute Fibonacci grows exponentially.
+When calculating the fibonacci term for extremely large numbers despite having a polynomial time complexity, the space required to compute each Fibonacci term grows exponentially.
 Since our performance is only pseudo-polynomial we see a degrade in our performance when calculating large terms of the fibonacci sequence.

-The one amazing thing to point out here is that despite calculating the 10,000 term of Fibonacci, this algorithm is nearly 400 times faster than the recursive algorithm when it was calculating the 30th term of Fibonacci.
+The one amazing thing to point out here is that despite calculating the 10,000 term of Fibonacci, this algorithm is nearly 400 times faster than the recursive algorithm when calculating the 30th term of Fibonacci.